the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

-The **service API** has been implemented successfully and **efficiently**, with the worst running time of any operation in O(S), where S is the number of subscribers to a service. **Preemption** of publishers by higher-priority subscribers has been ensured, and a simple and consistent publisher **re-enqueing** scheme has been designed.
+The **service API** has been implemented successfully and **efficiently**, with the worst running time of any operation in O(S), where S is the number of subscribers to a service. **Preemption** of publishers by higher-priority subscribers has been ensured, and attention has been paid to **predictabile behavior** with regard to yielding of publishers to other tasks of equal or higher priorty.

 The **system clock API** that reports milliseconds since system start has been implemented with high **precision** (1/8 of the CPU clock frequency)